protohuf/dod-campaign/README.md

 I created a journal with images for the Riddermound adventure that can be shown to players if desired.

 * Go to Journal -> Create Journal Entry -> Select a temporary name and click _Create new Journal Entry_.
-* Right click the jounral and select _Import Data_
+* Right click the journal and select _Import Data_
-* navigate to DoDCampaign -> common -> journal and select fvtt-JournalEntry-05-riddermound-0zEHMf0ZOZxPlSAh.json
+* Navigate to DoDCampaign -> common -> journal and select fvtt-JournalEntry-05-riddermound-0zEHMf0ZOZxPlSAh.json
 * Click Import

 ## Scenes